 Likewise, parents/guardians are prohibited from displaying any form of corporal or physical punishment toward a student while on school premises.
-Should this occur, Atlas may be required by law to contact the Department of Child Protective Services in an attempt to serve the best interest of the child.
-Additionally, Atlas faculty, staff, and administrators are legally obligated to report evidence (verbal or physical) of abuse of a child.
+Should this occur, Atlas may be required by law to contact the Children's Division of the Department of Social Services in an attempt to serve the best interest of the child.
+Atlas faculty, staff, and administrators are legally obligated to report to the Children's Division when they have reasonable cause to suspect abuse or neglect of a child.